 Reluctant heroes are a bit overdone, but this one is honest and plausible (though, as all reluctant heroes, a bit tedious).
 That’s the good part, possibly.
 The characters are not exactly one-dimensional, but the book is certainly reluctant to show you more than one dimension at a time.

 Protagonist from modest upbringing on a deliberately peaceful fantasy island sets out to solve riddles that this world is structured around.
 (The riddles are a very strong choice both for style and for world-building.
 I enjoyed them throughout the trilogy).
 He finds out that the world is not run the way he thinks it is, and it’s all a mix of extremely slow and dramatic.
-Good twist, good drama, but everything is so veiy slow and feels anti-climactic no matter what happens.
+Good twist, good drama, but everything is so very slow and anti-climactic no matter what happens.

 I’m not sure how much of this is the book’s age.
 Or rather, I think the book’s age gives way to the oddly distanced slow pace, but I don’t think its age is all the reason there is.
 It reminds me of Earthsea, though le Guin is never quite this distanced.